Moving Companies - Mortgage Loans and Real Estate By Relocation.com Relocation.com BETA

 Dress

-It is critical to be appropriately dressed and groomed for the interview to make a good impression.
-Remember that first impressions are very important so do not underestimate them.
+It is critical to dress appropriately and be groomed for the interview to make a good impression.
+First impressions are key -- do not underestimate them.

 So how should you dress?

-For men, for office type positions a dark suit with a white or light blue shirt and an understated coordinated type is acceptable.
+For men, for office type positions a dark suit with a white or light blue shirt and an understated coordinated type is acceptable for the interview.
 For women a suit or dress that is fashionable yet business like and not flashy is acceptable.

 If you are uncertain of how the people dress in that company, visit the building and watch people go in and out to get a sense of what’s appropriate.